taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 >**Info:** Retention rules are usually run during the night.
 When you edit a retention rule, you will not see an immediate effect in the **Usage** section on the **Home** screen of the Administration application.

->**Requirements** You need the following permissions:
+>**ROLES & PERMISSIONS:
-- To manage retention rules: ADMIN rights for the permission category "Retention rules"
+- To see the **Retention rules** page and view retention rules: Permission level READ for permission type "Retention rules"
-- To view retention rules: READ rights for the permission category "Retention rules".
+- To manage retention rules (create, update, delete): Permission level ADMIN for permission type "Retention rules"

 >**Related topics**:
 >- For details on managing retention rules via REST, see [Retention](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Retention) in the {{< openapi >}}.